 - Ensure that there are no other processes using port 53 on the host system on which your on-prem host will be deployed.
 For example, some Ubuntu systems running local DNS cache (system-resolved) might occupy port 53, and your on-prem host might not function properly in this case.

-To deploy on-prem hosts using the Infoblox Docker container, complete the following:
+To deploy on-prem hosts in a Docker environment, complete the following:

 In the Cloud Services Portal, go to Administration -> Downloads.